potassco/clingraph/README.md

     --select-graph  [ ...]
+                          Select one of the graphs for output or rendering by name Can appear multiple times to select multiple graphs --render-param [ ...]
+                          A string containing a parameter for graphviz rendering.
+                          String should have the form arg_name=arg_value
-                          Select one of the graphs for output or rendering by name Can appear multiple times to select multiple graphs --gif                 Flag to generate a giv from all the generated files --gif-name            Name for the gif file that will be saved in the given directory
+    --gif                 Flag to generate a giv from all the generated files --gif-name            Name for the gif file that will be saved in the given directory --gif-param [ ...]
+A string containing a parameter for the gif generation by imageio.
+                          String should have the form arg_name=arg_value

   Multi model graphs:
     --json                Flag to indicate the creation of multiple models from a json.
                           The graphs will be generated for each stable model.
-                          The json is expected to be the output of clingo using the option `--outf=2` --select-model []     Select only one of the models outputed by clingo defined by a number
+                          The json is exptected to be the output of clingo using the option `--outf=2` --select-model []     Select only one of the models outputed by clingo defined by a number
 ```

+#### ORM

+The generation of clingraphs requires som type of ORM to load the facts and query them.
+As default ORM we use [clorm](https://clorm.readthedocs.io/en/latest/), but the user might create their own ORM by extending th class [orm.py](clingraph/orm.py).

 ### Syntax